All Episodes

 They don't care about the formation of the students.

-They it's a it's a box checking exercise, even in my experience, for most at the 300, 400 level classes.
+It's a box checking exercise, even in my experience, for most at the 300, 400 level classes.

-That changes somewhat, but you know, it's um it's really disheartening.
+That changes somewhat, but it's really disheartening.

 And I'm not an academic.

-I I considered the path for a little bit.
+I considered the path for a little bit.

-When I was in law school, we tried to finagle away to do a JD PhD program to keep that open, but the law school was the one that wouldn't budge.
+When I was in law school, we tried to finagle a way to do a JD PhD program to keep that open, but the law school was the one that wouldn't budge.

-The uh political theory professors were open to making it work, but the law school was weird about it.
+The political theory professors were open to making it work, but the law school was weird about it.

 And they're probably right to some extent, but they could make the undergrads care.